sporeball/victus/docs/0.11.2/api/sound.md

 #### new Sound(snd, vol, loop?)

 **snd** : `string`\
-path to the audio file to use for this sound.
+path to the audio file to use for the sound.

 **vol** : `number`\
 the volume at which to play the sound.